Switching Cat Food: Changing a Cat’s Diet

 How To Change Your Pet’s Diet

 The best way to switch your pet’s food is by providing a gradual transition, which can reduce any gastrointestinal symptoms caused by an abrupt new food change.
+Maybe you can choose a new Hundefutter.

 Keep an eye on your pet’s appetite & digestion each day.
 Some food brands recommend a 10-day switch, so you may need to adjust your pet’s daily new food intake accordingly.